-The authors thank Dr Paolo Morazzoni, Indena S.p.a., for generous provision of silipide, Mrs J Edwards (MRC Toxicology Unit, University of Leicester) for help with the histology, and the staff in the Leicester University Biomedical Services facility for help with animal husbandry.
+Supported by Cancer Research UK programme grant C325/A6691 and UK Medical Research Council programme grant G0100874.
+The authors thank Dr Paolo Morazzoni, Indena Spa., Milan, Italy, for generous provision of silipide, Mrs J Edwards (MRC Toxicology Unit, University of Leicester) for help with the histology, and the staff in the Leicester University Biomedical Services facility for help with animal husbandry.